natchayal/Drinking-Water-Database/README.md

 ### A. EPA Safe Drinking Water Information System (SWDIS)

 - **<u>Overview</u>**: Potential, but with obstacles; possibly redundant.
+  - Violation and enforcement data are reported quarterly
   - The data are obscurely layered across different servers.
   - Possibly redundant with ECHO.
   - Queries must be done iteratively with R. Server is often down.